 Jesus answered, "Die for me?
 I tell you the truth, Peter — before the rooster crows tomorrow morning, you will deny three times that you even know me."

 Most of us have done it.
-We've overstated (or at least, over-estimated) our commitment, abilities, or strength.
+We've overstated (or at least, overestimated) our commitment, abilities, or strength.
 Our intentions, at the time, were probably good.
-We just didn't realize Satan's power to combine circumstance, fear, doubt, disillusionment ... in a concoction brewed just right to bring us to our knees.
+We just didn't realize Satan's power to combine circumstance, fear, doubt, disillusionment ... in a concoction brewed just right to tear us down and humiliate us.
 Peter had a tendency to overstate everything in his early years as a disciple.
-However, once Peter suffered through his personal embarrassments and failures, Jesus had a leader fully prepared to lead powerfully while also walking humbly.
+However, once Peter suffered through his personal embarrassments and failures, Jesus had a disciple fully prepared to lead powerfully while also walking humbly.
 Let's not let our failures keep us from following Christ and being used for his glory.
 In addition, let's not overstate our ability to handle temptations, trials, difficulties, challenges, or problems.
-God's strength is made perfect when we realize our weakness and vulnerability; then rely on his strength to sustain us!
+God's strength is made perfect when we realize our weakness and vulnerability and then rely on his strength to sustain us!

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.